-Next, the Secondary Family Caregiver (2) will be asked to fill in contact information (Figure 33).
+Next, the Additional Secondary Family Caregiver will be asked to fill in contact information, including home and mailing address (Figure 31).

-Figure 33.
+Figure 31.
 Additional Secondary Family Caregiver contact information.

+If the Additional Secondary Caregiver’s home address is different from their mailing address, they will be asked to provide the mailing address (Figure 32).

+Figure 32.
+Additional Secondary Family Caregiver mailing address.

-A primary phone number is required so a Caregiver Support Coordinator can contact the Secondary Family Caregiver to discuss the application (Figure 34).
+A primary phone number is required so a Facility Caregiver Support Program Staff member can contact the Additional Secondary Family Caregiver to discuss the application (Figure 33).
 Email is not a required field.

-Figure 34.
-Secondary Family Caregiver primary phone number.
+Figure 33.
+Additional Secondary Family Caregiver primary phone number.

-A drop-down menu prompts the Secondary Family Caregiver to indicate their relationship with the Veteran (Figure 35).
-The form will not allow the applicant to continue without providing a response.

-Figure 35.
-Relationship with Veteran.

 Representative Documentation